 You wake up to a throbbing pain in your big toe.
-You feel like it is on fire.
-Even the touch of the bedsheet drives pangs of agony to your swollen, hot, tender joint.
+You feel like it’s on fire.
+Even the touch of the bedsheet drives pangs of agony from your swollen, hot, tender joint.
 There’s little doubt; you have gout.

-Gout can affect anyone, but there are risk factors which increase the likelihood.
-People with family history may be more likely to experience an attack as genetics plays an important role in our ability to clear uric acid from the body.
+Anyone can develop gout, but there are risk factors which increase the likelihood.
+People with family history may be more likely to experience an attack as genetics play an important role in our ability to clear uric acid from the body.
 Similarly, it is more common in adult men.
-Being overweight increases the risk of developing gout as does drinking too much; alcohol interferes with the removal of uric acid from the body.
+Being overweight increases the risk of developing gout; so does drinking too much alcohol.
+In fact, alcohol interferes with the removal of uric acid from the body.

-Treatment for gout is twofold: reduce the immediate pain and swelling and prevent further attacks.
-Acute treatment most often involves prescription of non-steroidal antinflammatory drugs (NSAIDs) such as indomethacin.
+Treatment for gout is twofold: treat the acute or immediate attack and prevent further attacks.
+Acute treatment most often involves prescription of non-steroidal anti-inflammatory drugs (NSAIDs) such as indomethacin.
 NSAIDs carry the risk of increased bleeding and stomach irritation.
 Colchicine, which also helps, is a medication derived from the meadow saffron plant that has been used since 1500 B.C.
-It is most effective if given early, but is limited due to its side effects of nausea and vomiting.
+It is most effective if given early but is limited due to its side effects of nausea and vomiting.